 If you have found materials from UAA on the Alaska’s Digital Archives site and are interested in obtaining copies or using them for any purpose, you will need to contact Archives & Special Collections for citation requirements, permission, and information on costs and availability.
 Please include: 1) the item identifier number or numbers, 2) how you intend to use the image or document, and 3) the type of duplicate you need.
 If you are seeking a scan, please provide the file type and resolution you require.
 Archives employees will be happy to assist you with your request, calculate costs, and determine which forms you will need to complete.

-Please visit the Copying section of our site for more information on copy policies and fees.
+Please visit the Duplication section of our site for more information on copy policies and fees.

 Further information regarding the exhibits and materials online are available by clicking on the title of each exhibit.

 “Dear Jellybean: fan letters to a radio show announcer;” 2020 April.
 A collection of letters from children and their parents to the host of a KFQD daily radio show for children.
 The show aired in Anchorage but was heard in many areas across Alaska.
 The letters date from 1954-1955.
 The exhibit was curated by Arlene Schmuland.